punkholic/YouTube-to-Spotify-Paylist/README/spotify2yt_README.md

 # Spotify to YouTube Playlist Migrator

-This script allows you to migrate your Spotify playlists to YouTube playlists.
+This script allows you to migrate your Spotify playlists or liked songs to YouTube playlists.
 It uses the Spotify Web API and YouTube Data API v3 to transfer your music.

 ## Prerequisites